Zabermazz/Zabermazz/README.md

-Sure, here's a sample README file for your GitHub profile:

 👋 Hi, I'm Zaber Ahmed Mazumder!

 I'm a B.Tech Food and Engineering Technology student with a keen interest in coding, especially web development and software engineering.
 I'm also interested in robotics and enjoy exploring the latest advancements in this field.